-When the GFD circuit detects a grounded loop, the line power is immediately removed from the spans and a PWR FEED GND alarm is generated and displayed.
+Whenever the GFD circuit detects a grounded loop, the line power is immediately removed from the spans and a PWR FEED GND alarm is generated and displayed.
 The power is reapplied 30 seconds later as part of a new start-up procedure.
-If the ground condition persists on the span, the power is removed again once the GFD circuit detects the grounded loop.
+If the ground condition persists on the span, the power is removed again when the GFD circuit detects such a condition.

 The indication of the location of the ground fault can be obtained by monitoring the voltages on the spans on the HLU side as it sequentially powers devices in subsequent spans.
+The first span that fails to sustain any voltage contains the fault.
+There may be exceptions to this in certain configurations.

-Appendix C - Compatibility 150-319-155-04, Revision 04
+Appendix C - Compatibility 150-319-154-04, Revision 04